 So how then do we address Unconscious Bias?

-Perhaps the answer is to look beyond training.
+Perhaps the answer is to look beyond training?
 Achieving behavioural change is hard in any organisation.
 Unconscious Bias and Diversity training in itself won't for example, increase representation of minorities in senior management.
 We suggest, such training may only be worth doing if it is supported and contributes to a longer-term sustainable programme.
-By way of example, there is certainly work many organisations could do to reform their recruitment processes.
-These we know can have a major impact on minorities and diversity; especially for example in how job adverts are phased and presented.
-Ask yourself, do your job adverts encourage minorities to apply?
+By way of example looking within our area of HR; there is certainly work many organisations could do to reform their recruitment processes.
+These we know can have a major impact on minorities and diversity.
+A good example is considering in how job adverts are phrased and presented.
+Ask yourself.
+Do your job adverts encourage minorities to apply?
 Staying just on recruitment.
-You can a lot to improve selection to limit bias.
-For example, use Structured Interviewing - that really works well.
-Also what about having HR present a list of potential interview candidates to managers for scoring.
-With names, photos, sex, age and ethnic identifying information withheld.
-Another technique we have heard that can work wonders, is using diversity to deliver more diversity.
+You can a lot to limit bias by improving selection.
+For example, try Structured Interviewing - it really works well.
+Also, what about having HR present a list of potential interview candidates to managers for scoring.
+But, with names, photos, sex, age and ethnic identifying information withheld.
+That might change things and its relatively easy to implement.
+Another technique we hear that works wonders, is using diversity to deliver more diversity.
 In essence this is getting your staff and managers to have more interactions with greater numbers of diverse people.
+Observations and reports suggest that when this happens you will have less issues with bias.

-Lastly a method we hear works well (its used by Google if you need a recommendation, is to base your efforts around 4 elements:
+Lastly, a method we hear that works well (its used by Google if you need a recommendation).
+Is base your efforts around 4 elements:

 - Structure of Success (basically what is your objective, what does success look like);